dianamdc/RateNav-Spark11/README.md

 # SIP Spark11 Project
 Things to do:
-  - add dijkstra for:
-      - fare
-      - rating
   - add method to get user rating
   - add warnings
   - add number of passengers
+  - clean and siplify code